-We recognize the importance of comprehensive and transparent disclosure of our progress towards ESG targets.
-To support our disclosure efforts, we publish a biennial ESG Report to measure and report on our performance.
-In 2021, we released an ESG Performance Update to provide highlights on our ESG performance between full reports.
+We recognize the importance of comprehensive and transparent disclosure of our progress towards stated ESG goals and targets.
+To support our disclosure efforts, we publish a comprehensive biennial ESG Report to measure and report on our performance, with performance updates occurring in the years between.
+In 2022, we published our most recent ESG Report.
+The report covers prioritized key ESG topics with consideration of their impact on enterprise value, ARC's business activities, and risk management.

-Where possible, we measure our performance using the Task Force on Climate-related Financial Disclosures, Sustainability Accounting Standards Board, and Global Reporting Initiative reporting frameworks.
+Where possible, we measure our performance by aligning to internationally recognized standards and frameworks, including the Task Force on Climate-related Financial Disclosures, Sustainability Accounting Standards Board, and Global Reporting Initiative reporting frameworks.

-To support ongoing transparency and assurance of our sustainability practices and performance, ARC has maintained its certification under the EO100TM Standard for Responsible Energy Development at our Kakwa asset.
-Originally awarded by Equitable Origin (EO) in 2019, the certification was granted following a comprehensive and independent process that included site-level assessments and discussions with key stakeholders and Indigenous communities.
-The standard acknowledges ARC's top-tier ESG performance and commitment to continuous improvement.
+To support ongoing transparency and assurance of our sustainability practices and performance, ARC has maintained its certification under the EO100[TM] Standard for Responsible Energy Development at our Kakwa asset.
+In 2022, ARC also achieved this certification for our northeast British Columbia assets, and in January 2023 achieved certification for our Ante Creek assets.
+These certifications were granted following a comprehensive and independent process that included site-level assessments and interviews with key stakeholders and Indigenous communities.
+Certification under this global standard acknowledges ARC's top-tier ESG performance and commitment to continuous improvement.

-For more information on ARC's ESG performance and for the latest ESG report, see www.arcresources.com/ responsibility.
+For more information on ARC's ESG performance and for the most recent ESG Report, see www.arcresources.com/ responsibility.